-NotPetya was a stark warning to everyone in the maritime transportation and logistics chain that maritime cyber risk needs critical attention, and that all major global companies need to take protective measures to deal with malware and all other possible threats.
+NotPetya served as a stark reminder to everyone in maritime shipping that cyber risk needs urgent attention, and that all major global companies must take precautions against malware and other threats.

-In the two years that have passed since the Maersk cyber attack, malware – software with malicious intent – has been a persistent threat to the maritime industry.
-The threat landscape is continuously evolving, and cybercriminals are getting more sneaky by the minute, constantly shifting their tools, tactics and procedures to improve their infection rates.
+In the four years that have passed since the Maersk cyber attack, malware – software with malicious intent – has been a persistent threat to the maritime industry.
+Every minute, the threat landscape changes, and cybercriminals' tools, tactics, and procedures are constantly changing to improve their infection rates.

-Various organisations in the maritime industry (BIMCO, IMO, DNV GL) have issued cybersecurity guidelines and recommendations that all put forth one key message:
+Various maritime organisations (BIMCO, IMO, DNV GL) have issued cybersecurity guidelines and recommendations with one unified message:

 The crucial first strategic step to safeguarding your ships from malware and all other current and emerging cyber threats and vulnerabilities is to plan and perform a thorough cyber risk assessment.